lvignali/help/_posts/2012-07-02-datatypes.md

 ## YoutubeVideo

-A video selected from Youtube.
+A video linked from Youtube.

 <table>
 	<thead>